SimpleDataLabsInc/prophecy-docs/docs/SQL/extensibility/gem-builder/gem-builder.md

 You can create a Gem that writes a reference to either of the following options:

-- a new user-defined macro or SQL query
+- a new user-defined macro
 - an existing macro present in a dependency (such as `dbt-utils`)

 ## Getting Started